calvofede/financial-chat-app/README.md

 ```
 On first installation a user needs to be registered to start using the chat

-This app will be a consumer of messages with topic 'chatbot'
+This app will be a consumer of messages with topic 'stocksPrice'

+When any user post a message with format /stock=stock_code this app will call
+the bot app that will answer the stock close price.